mishalhossin/Bing-discord-bot/README.md

 # Bing-discord-bot

-Just set up `DISCORD_TOKEN` env with your discord token
+then ust set up `DISCORD_TOKEN` env with your discord token

+and run the bot using `python main.py` in the shell